HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 -6- Minutes 7-24-84

-WRITTEN COMMUNICATIONS FROM THE PUBLIC (continued)
+WRITTEN COM14UNICATIONS FROM THE PUBLIC (continued)

 b) Letter from Mr. & Mrs. Greg Surowski, 1737 Valley Park